CoIT-WGU/D084-Lab-Resources/Instructions/Labs/03 - Implement and Manage Storage.md

 1. Verify that the command returned the results confirming that the two files were transferred.

-1. Navigate to the **Blobs** blade of the second storage account and verify that it includes the entry representing the newly created **az1000202-container** and that the container includes two copied blobs.
+1. Navigate to the **Containers** blade of the second storage account and verify that it includes the entry representing the newly created **az1000202-container** and that the container includes two copied blobs.

 #### Task 5: Use a Shared Access Signature (SAS) key to access a blob